-“Brazil's tax litigation is equivalent to half a GDP”, Edson Vismona tells Istoé Dinheiro
+“Brazil's tax litigation is equivalent to half a GDP”, says Edson Vismona to Istoé Dinheiro

 “If you join the Union, states and municipalities, the tax litigation is over R $ 5 trillion” - Edson Vismona, president of ETCO.